SanjoDeundiak/process-runner/DESIGN.md

 ## Design

 The service should:
-- be able to start a process by command, list processes, get status, stop a process
+- be able to start a process by command, get status, stop a process
 - be able to stream its stdout/stderr from the beginning.
 Output is binary and may or may not be a valid UTF-8 string.
 - support multiple concurrent subscribers to output, with efficient, non‑polling delivery.
 - apply per‑process resource limits (CPU, memory, disk I/O) on Linux using cgroups (v2).